 At 57, Ben played softball with the guys on weekends and thought of himself as the picture of perfect health.
 But Ben was compelled by the incentives his employer was offering, so he scheduled the screening.
-When he received a call from his doctor with the results, Ben was in disbelief-he learned he was one of the one in 22 men who develop colon cancer, and one of the 97,220 cases of colon cancer diagnoses estimated for 2018 in the United States.
+When he received a call from his doctor with the results, Ben was in disbelief-

+he learned he was one of the one in 22 men who develop colon cancer, and one of the 97,220 cases of colon cancer diagnoses estimated for 2018 in the United States.
 Ben's early detection and diagnosis can save his life.
-The American Cancer Society estimates 50,630 deaths will be attributed to colon cancer in 2018.8
+The American Cancer Society estimates 50,630 deaths will be attributed to colon cancer in 2018.9

-Because Ben's cancer was detected early, his 5-year survival rate for Stage I colon cancer is 92%, as compared to 63% for Stage IIB.
+"Because Ben's cancer was detected early, his 5-year survival rate for Stage 1 colon cancer was about 92% as compared to 63% for Stage II."

-Survival rates are as low as 53% for some Stage III colon cancers and only 11% for metastatic Stage IV.9 Mean perpatient cost in the first year after diagnosis for Stage I is less than half the first-year cost of colon cancer diagnosed at Stage IV, a savings of almost \$60,000.10 Considering that one in 22 men in the U.S. will develop colon cancer this year, the cost savings of early detection are significant for any health plan budget.
+Survival rates are as low as 53% for some Stage III colon cancers and only 11% for metastatic Stage IV.10 Mean per-patient cost in the first year after diagnosis for Stage I is less than half the first-year cost of colon cancer diagnosed at Stage IV, a savings of almost \$60,000.11

+Considering that one in 22 men in the U.S. will develop colon cancer this year, the cost savings of early detection are significant for any health plan budget.
 Cost savings for early diagnosis and treatment for breast, prostate, and lung cancers follow the same pattern.
-These, along with colorectal cancer, were the most frequently occurring cancers in 2017.11
+These, along with colorectal cancer, were the most frequently occurring cancers in 2017.12